Representative Cases

 • Greater New Orleans Fair Housing Action Center v.
 U.S. Department of Housing and Urban Development, No. 08 Civ.
 01938 (D.D.C.) – Obtained $469 million of voluntary reforms in response to the lawsuit and negotiated a $62 million settlement in a Fair Housing Act class action challenging racial discrimination in the nation’s largest housing rebuilding program in post-Katrina New Orleans.

 • National Fair Housing Alliance v.
-Wells Fargo & Co., No. 09-12-0708-8 (HUD) – Obtained a $42 million settlement with Wells Fargo in a Fair Housing Act action brought by 13 fair housing groups challenging the failure to properly maintain and market foreclosed properties in predominantly black and Latino communities nationally.
+Wells Fargo & Co., No. 09-12-0708-8 (HUD) – Obtained a $42 million settlement with Wells Fargo in a Fair Housing Act action brought by 13 fair housing groups challenging the failure to properly maintain and market foreclosed properties in predominantly Black and Latino communities nationally.

 • Farmer v.
 Sweetgreen, Inc., No. 16 Civ.
 2103 (S.D.N.Y.) – Represented a putative class of blind persons who claimed a large restaurant chain had an inaccessible web site to order food in an action that settled with the chain making its web site accessible.